cory321/Hemsy/docs/invoice-architecture/README.md

 ---

-_These documents represent the complete technical blueprint for implementing Threadfolio's Invoice Management feature.
+_These documents represent the complete technical blueprint for implementing Hemsy's Invoice Management feature.
 Follow them carefully to ensure a secure, performant, and maintainable implementation._